devRant-Community/awesome-devrant/CONTRIBUTING.md

 # Contribution Guidelines

 ## Please follow these rules when contributing:
-- **The pull request should have a useful title and include a link to the thing you're submitting and why it should be included.**
+- **The pull request should have a useful title and include a link to the thing you're submitting.**
 - Submitted open source project should be in English (or have an English description) and need to have a detailed README.
 - Make an individual pull request for each suggestion.
 - It is recommended that you search for vulnerabilities before submitting your project.